10 medium energy breeds of dog that are equally happy on outdoor adventures or napping on the couch

-Medium Energy Dogs 2022: These are the 10 breeds of adorable medium energy dog equally happy on long walks or chilling on the sofa - including the loving French Bulldog 🐕
+Medium Energy Dogs 2022: These are the 10 breeds of adorable medium energy dog equally happy on long walks or chilling on the sofa 🐶

 If you are looking for a dog that will be happy to go for a long walk but won’t demand constant exercise then these are the breeds for you.